tetra-framework/tetra/docs/index.md

         self.todo.save()
 ```

+The public `save` method is set to `watch` the `title` and `done` public attributes with a `debounce` of 200ms.
+This instructs Alpine.js to call the server side `save` method automatically whenever the `title` and `done` attributes change.
+The `debounce(200)` ensures that the save method isn't called on every keystroke whilst typing.

 Next, there is a public `delete_item` method, which is simply calling the delete method on the Django model instance attached to the component.
-However, there are a couple of other things happening too:

-- We have set `update=False` when creating the public method.
-By default, public methods will re-render the component and send the new html to the browser.
-However, in this instance we don't need to do this, and have therefore disabled it.
-- We call `self.client._removeComponent()`
-- `self.client` is a "callback queue" that allows you to schedule callbacks of client JavaScript methods for when the client receives a response from the method.
-You can call any of your custom JavaScript methods via this API.
-The `self.client._removeComponent()` is a method available on all components, instructing the client to remove the component from the DOM - this is ideal for when deleting items.

 ``` python
     @public(update=False)